 \section{Data Availability}

-All the data used in this work are publicly available, including the following: (1) the DESI SV3 data as part of the DESI EDR \citep{DESICollaboration2024Early}; (2) the DESI galaxy group catalog from \citet{Yang2021Extended}; (3) the HSC imaging data from the HSC/PDR3 \citep{Aihara2022Third}; and (4) the CLASSIC catalog from the latest data release of COSMOS \citep[COSMOS2020;][]{Weaver2022COSMOS2020}.
+All the data used in this work are publicly available, including the following: (1) the DESI SV3 data as part of the DESI EDR \citep{DESICollaboration2024Early}; (2) the DESI galaxy group catalogue from \citet{Yang2021Extended}; (3) the HSC imaging data from the HSC/PDR3 \citep{Aihara2022Third}; and (4) the CLASSIC catalogue from the latest data release of COSMOS \citep[COSMOS2020;][]{Weaver2022COSMOS2020}.

 CLF measurements and corresponding best-fitting model parameters derived in this work are tabulated in \autoref{sec:appendix_clf_measurements} and \autoref{sec:modelparameters}, and are available from the corresponding authors upon request.